Trump surveys Harvey damage, calls for recovery ‘better than ever before’

 The president's trip to Texas Tuesday was mostly dedicated to meetings with local officials and emergency responders.

-But, stepping outside a Corpus Christi fire station, he paused from the formal briefings to try and boost the spirits of residents who have spent days salvanging their belongings, searching for loved ones and getting to dry land while they wait out the flood.
+But, stepping outside a Corpus Christi fire station, he paused from the formal briefings to try and boost the spirits of residents who have spent days salvaging their belongings, searching for loved ones and getting to dry land while they wait out the flood.

 Standing between two fire trucks, Trump told a crowd that had gathered outside, "We are here to take care of you."